 GSK in Dungarvan installed a 6-tonne biomass steam boiler

 Liam Barry is their Facilities Manager and says, “GSK has always had an ambition to drive down its carbon footprint whether it’s in Dungarvan or across its manufacturing network”.
-To reduce their carbon plan, GSK installed a 6-tonne biomass steam boiler, which consumes wood chip at 40% moisture and supplies all thermal users within the site.
+To reduce their carbon plan, GSK installed a 6-tonne biomass steam boiler.
+This consumes wood chip at 40% moisture and supplies all thermal users within the site.
 “It’s been in place since late 2016 and it has actually ran for 7 months without stopping”, says Liam.

 The biomass boiler at GSK Dungarvan has cut the sites carbon footprint by over 5,500 tonnes of CO2.

 “The carbon footprint of the site dropped literally 33% overnight.
 We are saving maybe €500,000 per year on what we would be paying if we were buying oil, so it’s been very positive”, says Liam.
 The renewable energy heating system allows the Co Wexford plant to compete within the group for more manufacturing lines.
 GSK have sustainability as one of the criteria in selecting where to manufacture drugs.
 This, in turn, makes the site more secure.